delfianto/nvprime/README.md

 **For Steam Games:**
 Set the game's Launch Options to:

 ```bash
 nvprime %command%
 ```

 This is identical to how `gamemoderun` works. `nvprime` will automatically detect the game executable, apply the correct configuration (looking for `[game.executablename]`), and inject necessary environment variables.

 **For non-Steam games:**

 ```bash
 nvprime ./game_executable
 ```

 **Note:** This tool is primarily tested with Steam games.
 Non-Steam games are currently untested.

+## Here Be Dragons

+By using this software, you agree that if your GPU turns into a smoke machine, your CPU decides to cook an egg, or your computer achieves sentience and tries to take over the world, it is **not my fault**.
+This tool messes with power limits and hardware knobs; if you push your hardware beyond its limits, it might push back (by melting).
+You have been warned.
+Good luck, have fun, and may your framerates be high and your temperatures low.

 ## License